BrightChamps Logo

 Math FAQ Answers Dropdown Arrow

-4.How to determine the mean and standard deviation of a binomial distribution?
+4.What formulas do my child needs to learn to find mean and standard deviation of a binomial distribution?

 Math FAQ Answers Dropdown Arrow